JessycaMoraes/Portfolio-app/README.md

 - HTML/CSS: For custom styling inside Streamlit
 - Base64: For image loading
 - Pagination and Filters: Manually implemented in the Projects section

+### 🙏 Credits and Inspiration

+This portfolio was inspired by the portfolio workshop from [Letícia Pires](https://www.linkedin.com/in/leticia-pires/), where she demonstrated how to structure a data portfolio using Notion.
+I adapted the layout and visual organization into an interactive version using **Streamlit**.